 I joined Bangor University in September 2012 after having spent ten years as a research scientist at the Faculty of Linguistics at the University of Bremen, Germany.
 During this time I completed my PhD thesis, which was published in 2007 as the monograph "Space, Time, and the Use of Language" by Mouton de Gruyter.
 My most recent monograph is "Cognitive Discourse Analysis: An Introduction" (Cambridge University Press, 2020).

-Later, I edited a Special Issue on "The Language of Space and Time" in the Journal of Pragmatics (2011), and co-edited "Spatial Language and Dialogue" (Oxford University Press, 2009), "Representing Space in Cognition" (Oxford University Press, 2013), and "Spatial Information Theory.
+I furthermore edited a Special Issue on "The Language of Space and Time" in the Journal of Pragmatics (2011), and co-edited "Spatial Language and Dialogue" (Oxford University Press, 2009), "Representing Space in Cognition" (Oxford University Press, 2013), and "Spatial Information Theory.
 11th International Conference, COSIT 2013" (Springer).

 I was principal investigator in two recently concluded projects in the Collaborative Research Center SFB/TR 8 Spatial Cognition (Bremen/Freiburg, Germany).
 I have always enjoyed interdisciplinary and international collaboration, typically within areas of cognitive science, and am currently working with cognitive psychologists at Tufts University (Boston), UCL London, and the ETH Zurich.
 At Bangor, I am a member of the MPC Network for the Study of Media and Persuasive Communication.

-In the School of Languages, Literatures, and Linguistics I currently have three functions – researcher, lecturer, director of undergraduate studies in Linguistics and English Language, and ethics and compliance officer.
+In the School of Languages, Literatures, and Linguistics I currently have four functions – researcher, lecturer, director of undergraduate studies in Linguistics and English Language, and ethics and compliance officer.
 In addition I am Director of Ethics in the College of Arts, Humanities and Business.
-Contact me about any of these, for instance if you are wondering about the linguistic modules we offer, or how to do empirical studies and get ethics approval.
+Contact me about any of these roles, for instance if you are wondering about the linguistic modules we offer, or how to do empirical studies and get ethics approval.